HomeLatest NewsIndustryApple embraces ‘Netflix tax’ at last, settles lawsuit with Chicago over 9% levy

 Meanwhile, other streaming giants that raised legal challenges against the tax include Sony Interactive Entertainment, the Entertainment Software Association (ESA), and an advocacy group representing Netflix, Hulu and Spotify.

-An appeals court found no violations of the Internet Tax Freedom Act, rejecting arguments from the advocacy group.
+An appeals found no violations of the Internet Tax Freedom Act, rejecting arguments from the advocacy group.
 Sony has meanwhile, dropped its lawsuit.

 Get the day's headlines from Tech Observer straight in your inbox